 4.1 Force Stop WhatsApp

-This solution can be effective if you suspect that WhatsApp may be the problem.
-To force stop WhatsApp, to Settings > Apps > WhatsApp and the tap “Force Stop”.
+This can help if WhatsApp itself is hanging during the backup.
+Go to Settings > Apps > WhatsApp and tap “Force Stop”.

 You can then reopen WhatsApp and attempt the backup again.